-Education and Awareness Seminars on Reproductive Health
+Education and Awareness Seminar on Reproductive Health

 This workshop discusses the importance of advocacy, how to craft your message and talking points, and what to expect from a legislative visit.
 This workshop is beneficial for adults and youth.